sjoerdvankreel/firefly-synth-2/static/Manual.md

 Effect module with 4 subslots, each slot can be a state variable filter, comb filter, or waveshaper.<br/>
 Oversampling applies to the module as a whole, so all 4 subslots together.<br/>
 Tracking key sets the root key (offset from C4) against which all filters are keyboard-tracked.<br/>
-Keytracking happens against the voice-triggered note for voice level FX, and last triggered note for global FX.<br/>
+Keytracking happens against the voice-triggered note for voice level FX, and last triggered note for global FX (unless in no-pitch-tracking mode, see below).<br/>
 For global FX only, the key smoothing control allows to smooth out changes in the last received MIDI key.

 #### booyah